przytop/passcode/README.md

 A PassCode is a simple password manager with GUI to securely manage and store passwords to your websites.
 Uses a built-in generator to generate strong passwords and secure them encrypted in MySQL database

 ## Features
-- Intuitive, simple UI created with PySimpleGUI module
+- Simple, intuitive user interface created with PySimpleGUI module
-- Easily generate a strong password for your use
+- Easily generate a strong password for your use everywhere
 - Fast copy password or your emial to your clipboard with one click
 - Store your entries encrypted in MySQL database whit Fernet - symmetric encryption
-- Require a Master Password, hashed with argon2id, to access in to the manager, created when you install manager
+- Requires a Master Password, hashed with argon2id, to access into the manager

 ## Requirements
 - Python3